 You might want to consider a debit card if you’ve had credit problems in the past.
 Here are a few reasons why you might need a debit card:

-- You can't spend more than you have.
-There’s no ability or incentive to spend more than you have on a debit card.
+- You can't spend more than you have: There’s no ability or incentive to spend more than you have on a debit card.
 Banks even offer options for you to overdraw the account for purchases that are just over your balance.

-- Debit cards are safer to use than cash.
-You won’t see that money again if a thief steals cash out of your wallet.
+- Debit cards are safer to use than cash: You won’t see that money again if a thief steals cash out of your wallet.
 You can cancel your debit card if it’s stolen and the bank will reimburse you for your loss.

-- Debit card purchases are easy to review.
-You can do this by logging into your online checking account.
+- Debit card purchases are easy to review: You can do this by logging into your online checking account.
 You can review your transaction history at any time and alert your bank to suspicious activity.

 What to Consider Before You Apply

-Psychologically, it hurts most to part with cash and hurts the least to swipe a credit card, but debit cards fall right in the middle.
+Psychologically, it hurts most to part with cash and hurts least to swipe a credit card, but debit cards fall right in the middle.

 You can use debit cards abroad with the same currency conversion ease offered by credit card companies.
 Most debit cards use secure EMV technology to create a unique token for each purchase, individually approving the transaction while limiting the amount of data shared with the retailer.
 Debit cards don’t have an annual fee and some even offer rewards programs.

-The biggest drawback to using a debit card is that it’s tied directly to your bank account and it’s possible to overdraw your checking account.
+The biggest drawback to using a debit card is that it’s tied directly to your bank account, and it’s possible to overdraw your checking account.

 There was a time when opening a bank account for kids was difficult.
 Parents pulled together change and aded a few dollars, went to the bank and got started.
 These days, kids can manage money using something like the Greenlight Debit Card.
 As a parent, you can register for a Greenlght card, give it to your child and deposit money as needed.